Find out what's on at Chichester Fringe this year!

 Run by passionate volunteers, it's our aim to support and mentor up-and-coming performers of the local area and beyond, by providing a free space to perform and enable them to showcase their work.

-Our 2024 festival takes place between 31-May and 15-June at local arts venues and entertainment hotspots in our area (have a guess where...).
-Applications to perform have opened and close on 18th December - check out our take part page.
+Chichester Fringe 2026 takes place between 30 May and 14 June at local arts venues and entertainment hotspots in our area (have a guess where...).

 How do I take part?